dilawar/dilawar.github.io/_posts/2021/2021-03-23-online-store-electronic-components.md

 date: March 23, 2021
 ---

-For a personal without deep pockets, finding good quality electronic components is a big challenge.
-There are usually two options: go to the likes of https://digikey.in and https://mouser.in and spend quite a lot for a premium quality, or go to your local electronic market and get stuff which is usually of a poor quality.
+For a person without deep pockets, finding good quality electronic components is a big challenge.
+There are usually two options: go to the likes of https://digikey.in and https://mouser.in and spend quite a lot for a premium quality, or go to your local electronic market and pray that the stuff you bought has a decent quality.
 For hobbyist, early stage startup (like us), and students, finding a vendor who can deliver a good compromise is very challenging.

 Fortunately there are some options.
 I’ve used following stores to buy components especially boards, sensors and other kits.
 I am very happy with their services.
 Both of them did prompt deliveries.